uncatcrea/q-android/authentication/readme.txt

+ # WP-AppKit User Authentication theme module for Q for Android theme.

- User authentication theme module example that handles :
+ This user authentication demo handles :

  - in js/top-login-form.js:
          - a simple login/logout form displayed under the topbar of app's theme.